lnfernux/lnfernux.github.io/_posts/2022-12-2-StealMyJob.md

 # Introduction

 Hello and welcome.
 Today I'm trying something different - I'm going to teach you how to take my job.
-Now, I'm pretty impatient when it comes to reading stuff and I like learn by doing.
+Now, I'm pretty impatient when it comes to reading stuff and I like learning by doing, so I'll try to keep it short and sweet.

 **me**: I'm pretty impatient